Courtroom photography and broadcasting

+By country

 United States

 In the US, photography and broadcasting is permitted in some courtrooms but not in others.
 Some argue that use of media during courtroom proceedings presents a mockery of the judicial system, though the issue has been contested at length.
-The presence of cameras can create fallacious information that can damage the reputation for the courts and the trust from the public and/or viewers observing the televised proceedings.
+There are concerns that the presentation and consideration of evidence may be affected by the presence of cameras influencing the behavior of court participants.
 Many famous trials, such as the O.J.
 Simpson murder trial, were televised.
 In the wake of the O.J. trial, however, many judges decided to ban cameras from their courtrooms.
 Immediately after that trial, California Governor Pete Wilson announced his opposition to televised trials, and he later asked the Judicial Council to consider reinstituting the ban on film and electronic media coverage of criminal trials.
 It has been argued, however, that the Simpson case was an anomaly that has little relation to the everyday concerns of media coverage of the criminal justice system.